Mehrshadee/chess-game/README.md

 Then you have to select the horizontal and vertical location of the destination respectivel afte a "to".

-Example : A3toF7
+Example : a3tof7

 Then if the chessman of the A3 were not allowed to move to the F7, It would respond an Error.

-You have to make sure that it is whites/blackes turn, otherwise you will face to "It is blacks/whites turn!"
-Error.
+You have to make sure that it is whites/blackes turn, otherwise you will face to "IT'S WHITE'S/BLACK'S TURN" Error.

 simple rules : No Checks!
 The only condition of wining is to eliminate the King!

++

 +How I wrote it :

-First I used the ASCII codes of the charectors to print the bordgame. void print(int board[]) is complitely showing the process.
+First I used the ASCII codes of the charectors to print the bordgame.

+void print(int board[]) is complitely showing the process.

-Then I used to save the name of the chestmen in arrays using only two letters, Which the first one is standing for the first letter of the chestmen's name.
+Then I used to save the name of the chestmen in arrays using only two letters, Which the first one is standing for the first letter of the chestmen's name,

-And the second one is standing for the color of the chestman. black or white.
-Here it is:
+And the second one is standing for the color of the chestman.

-string c[64]={

-"RB", "AB", "FB", "VB", "KB", "FB", "AB", "RB",

-"SB", "SB", "SB", "SB", "SB", "SB", "SB", "SB",

-"  ", "  ", "  ", "  ", "  ", "  ", "  ", "  ",

-"  ", "  ", "  ", "  ", "  ", "  ", "  ", "  ",

-"  ", "  ", "  ", "  ", "  ", "  ", "  ", "  ",

-"  ", "  ", "  ", "  ", "  ", "  ", "  ", "  ",

-"SW", "SW", "SW", "SW", "SW", "SW", "SW", "SW",

-"RW", "AW", "FW", "VW", "KW", "FW", "AW", "RW" };
++

-Then I writed on the correct movement of the chestmen:
+Then I worked on the correct movement of the chestmen:

-S is allowed to walk forward step by step.
-Soliders are allowed to move two steps in their first move and if they are going to aliminate opponents man, the should move
+S (SOLIDER) : is allowed to walk forward step by step.
+Soliders are allowed to move two steps in their first move and if they are going to aliminate opponents man, the should move ubliquity.

-ubliquity.

-R is able to move horizontaly/verticaly
+R (ROOK) : is able to move horizontaly/verticaly

-A takes the L
+K (KNIGHT) : takes the L

-F is moving ubliquity
+B (BISHOP) : is moving ubliquity

-V is a combination of F's and R's movement
+Q (QUEEN) : is a combination of F's and R's movement

-K is able to mave a single step ( horizontaly/verticaly)
+K (KING) : is able to mave a single step ( horizontaly/verticaly )

++

 As they are able to eliminate each other I used to delet the eliminated chestman and replace it with the attacker.